-The platform exclusively licensed from MD Anderson by the Company and its collaboration partner Intrexon, uses the exclusive Sleeping Beauty, or SB, system, to generate and characterize new CAR-T designs, which enables a high throughput approach to evaluate the CAR-T candidates.
-In addition, we can rapidly assemble CARs, for example by using an "EZ-CAR-T" platform to fashion immuno-receptors that differ in specificity and ability to activate T cells.
-These CAR-T molecules are evaluated in a "go/no go" system based on measurements of T-cell function, phenotype, and genotype.
+The platform we, together with Intrexon, exclusively licensed from MD Anderson uses the exclusive Sleeping Beauty, or SB, system, to generate and characterize new CAR-T and TCR designs, which enables a high throughput approach to evaluate the genetically modified immune cells.
+In addition, we can rapidly assemble CARs and TCR's to fashion immuno-receptors that differ in specificity and ability to activate T cells.
+These CAR-T and TCR molecules are evaluated in a "go/no go" system based on measurements of T-cell function, phenotype, and genotype.
 We believe this non-viral gene transfer using the SB system is unique in the field of oncology and may avoid the expense and manufacturing difficulty associated with creating T cells engineered to express CAR and TCR using viral vectors.
 After electroporation, the transposon/transposase improves the efficiency of integration of donor plasmids used to express CAR and other transgenes in T cells.
-Propagation of genetically modified T cells on activating and propagating cells, or AaPC, may provide a competitive advantage over other non-viral methods of modification.
-The SB system combined with AaPC can selectively propagate and thus retrieve CAR+ T cells suitable for human application.
-The time in culture with AaPC can be shortened to manufacture "minimally-manipulated" T cells within days of gene transfer by electroporation.
+Propagation of genetically modified T cells on activating and propagating cells, or AaPC, may provide a competitive advantage over other methods of modification.
+The SB system combined with AaPC can selectively propagate and thus retrieve CAR expressing T cells suitable for human application.
+The time in culture with AaPC may be shortened to manufacture "minimally-manipulated" T cells within days of gene transfer by electroporation.
 Furthermore, we are exploring technologies that eliminate the need for in vitro propagation.
-Examples of other cell engineering techniques that we expect to employ with the SB system include induced pluripotent stem cell (iPSC) processing technologies combined with Laser-enabled Analysis and Processing, or LEAP®, which consists of computerized image-based selection and laser processing for very rapid cell identification and purification as well as AttSite® Recombinases, which involves stable, targeted gene integration and expression with proprietary serine recombinases.
+We are also exploring the use of lentivirus to genetically reprogram T cells with CAR and TCR to redirect T-cell specificity.
+Examples of other cell engineering techniques that we expect to employ with the SB system include induced pluripotent stem cell (iPSC) processing technologies combined with Laser-enabled Analysis and Processing, or LEAP®, which consists of computerized image-based selection and laser processing for very rapid cell identification and purification as well as AttSite® Recombinases, which involves stable, targeted gene integration and e

-The primary factor limiting the current deployment of a universal donor product is the potential for graft-vs-host response, or GVHD.
-GVHD occurs if infused third-party T cells regard the recipient's body as foreign.
-Previous research from Dr. Cooper and colleagues at MD Anderson suggests that "universal" allogeneic T cells generated from one donor could be administered to multiple recipients.
-This is achieved by genetically editing CD19-specific CAR+ T cells to eliminate expression of the endogenous a & TCR, the gene responsible for triggering GVHD, without compromising CAR-dependent effector functions.
-Dr. Laurence Cooper and colleagues at MD Anderson also published research which demonstrated that T cells can be permanently modified to eliminate HLA-A expression, demonstrating how to a priori generate cells from one allogeneic donor for infusion into multiple recipients.
+The primary factor limiting the current deployment of a universal donor product is the potential for graft-vs-host response, or GvHD.
+GvHD occurs if infused third-party T cells regard the recipient's body as foreign.
+Previous research from Dr. Cooper and colleagues at MD Anderson suggested that "universal" or off the shelf allogeneic T cells generated from one donor could be administered to multiple recipients.
+This is achieved by genetically editing CD19-specific CAR expressing T cells to eliminate expression of the endogenous a ß TCR, the receptor most responsible for triggering GvHD, without compromising CAR-dependent effector functions.
+Dr. Laurence Cooper and colleagues at MD Anderson also published research which demonstrated that T cells can be permanently modified to eliminate TCR expression, demonstrating how to a priori generate cells from one allogeneic donor for infusion into multiple recipients.
 These studies represent steps towards our goal of on-demand therapy that can be pre-deployed at multiple sites and infused when needed.
 The translation of the SB system and AaPC for use in clinical trials has the potential to show how a nimble and cost-effective approach to developing genetically modified T cells can be used to implement clinical trials infusing next-generation T cells with improved therapeutic potential.
-We are expanding our initial trials targeting CD19 and planning to conduct additional trials with re-designed CAR-Ts expanding beyond CD19+ tumor cells.
+We are expanding our initial trials targeting CD19 and planning to conduct additional trials with re-designed CAR-Ts expanding beyond CD19 expressing tumor cells.